-Desired outcome Chosen action / What is the evidence and rationale How will you ensure it is When will you approach for this choice? implemented well? review implementation?
+Desired outcome aches Chosen action / What is the evidence and rationale How will you oncurs it is Whon will you Desired outcome approach for this choice?
+How will you ensure it is implemented well?
+When will you review implementation?
 To develop the whole child through broadening their real, life experience.
 School trips and curriculum to broaden experiences and engage.
 Supporting families with a wide range of after school clubs.
-Successful last academic year and further developed to incorporate real life experiences e.g. Gibside, Dukeshousewood activity centre, museum, library, Centre for Life, The Word Levels of pupil interest and engagement Attendance at after school clubs Subsidy towards trips.
-T Shenton (HT) Termly review of trips and experiences with class teachers as part of PPR.
-Parents feel knowledgeable about the maths and English curriculum by attending parental workshops .
+Successful last academic year and further developed to incorporate real life experiences e.g. Gibside, Derwent Hill activity centre, museum, library, Centre for Life, The Word Levels of pupil interest and engagement Attendance at after school clubs Subsidy towards trips.
+T Shenton Termly review of trips and experiences with class teachers as part of PPR.
+Parents feel knowledgeable about the maths and English curriculum by attending parental workshops.
 Bespoke parental workshops to support parents with strategies how they can help their children.
 Parents have shared concerns about mathematical processes and algorithms.
 Additionally, the grammar terminology has changed in schools and parents need the latest information.
 Sessions will be planned for morning and after school to support various working patterns.
-S Wilson (maths lead) D Grant (English lead) Spring Term Registers will be reviewed and feedback sought Health and learning benefits.
+S Wilson L Burns Spring Term Registers will be reviewed and feedback sought Health and learning benefits.
 Free milk for all pupils in receipt of FSM Milk provides a powerful boost to meeting children's nutrient needs; a carton of school milk will provide more than half a five year old child's calcium, phosphorus and vitamin B2 requirements and a third of their protein needs.
 Milk is a good choice for children's teeth milk and water are the only drinks recommended by dentists for between meals.
 Finance officer registers pupils, makes payment and manages the list based on movement in pupils eligible for FSM.
 Admin officer Termly review of the percentage of FSM pupils accessing free milk.
+All pupils get the same opportunities as their peers.
+Y6 Study Guides are provided for disadvantaged pupils in Y6.
+100% of our families invest in study guides and we do not want being an exception due to the cost.
+The school purchasing guides will remain confidential T Shenton Admin officer Autumn Term